7 days from £1495pp plus international flights.

 International flights, departure taxes, travel insurance, visas, meals not shown as included, drinks, optional excursions and activities, tips, personal spending.

-Getting there: This holiday begins in Curitiba and concludes in Florianapolis from where you can connect to other regions of Brazil to continue your holiday, or fly back to Rio or Sao Paulo and thence back to the UK.
+This holiday begins in Curitiba and concludes in Florianapolis from where you can connect to other regions of Brazil to continue your holiday, or fly back to Rio or Sao Paulo and thence back to the UK.
 We recommend international flights into either Sao Paulo or Rio de Janerio.
 Return flights from the UK cost from around £750 per person, depending on availability and season.
 We can book the international and domestic flights for you.

 Departure dates: This is a private tailor made holiday that operates all year.
 The train does not always run a daily service so we will plan the start day to fit with your itinerary, subject to availability